Katharine Woolley: Early life

-First Husband: Bertram Keeling
+First husband: Bertram Keeling

 On 3 March 1919, she married Lieutenant Colonel Bertram Keeling, the Director-General of the Survey of Egypt and the President of the Cotton Research Board but he committed suicide by gunshot at the foot of the Great Pyramid of Giza on 20 September 1919.
 The reason for his sudden suicide is unknown.
-Some have suggested that it was during a temporary fit of insanity due to the discovery that Katharine had Androgen insensitivity syndrome and would be unable to have children.
+Some have suggested that it was during a temporary fit of insanity due to the discovery that Katharine may have had Androgen insensitivity syndrome and would be unable to have children.
 Reports mention that after Katharine fell ill one day, the doctor met with Colonel Keeling for 20 minutes, and after this point he committed suicide in the Giza desert.
 With androgen insensitivity syndrome, patients do not have uteruses or menstruate, and if untreated may find sexual intercourse quite painful.

-Second Husband: Leonard Woolley
+Second husband: Leonard Woolley

 She met her second husband, Leonard Woolley working as a field assistant at the archaeological excavations at Ur in 1924.
 When she first arrived at the site, as a young single woman, the presence of the widowed Mrs.Keeling stirred up controversy among Penn's trustees.
 Officials at the University of Pennsylvania, particularly George Gordon, the University Museum Director, were concerned that it was inappropriate for a single woman to be living at the site among unmarried men.
-He noted, “Perhaps the presence of a lone woman with four men in camp makes a more interesting figure for some of them than the outline of ziggurats."
-To this Woolley responded, "...I do think that the presence of a lady [Katharine] has a good moral effect on the younger fellows in the camp & keeps them up to standard.”
+He noted, "Perhaps the presence of a lone woman with four men in camp makes a more interesting figure for some of them than the outline of ziggurats."
+To this Woolley responded, "...I do think that the presence of a lady [Katharine] has a good moral effect on the younger fellows in the camp & keeps them up to standard."
 Nonetheless, under pressure from these financial backers, and in desperate need of Katharine on the excavation, Woolley and Keeling married on 11 April 1927.

 Leonard initially had a favourable opinion of his wife, writing to George Gordon.
-He notes, “Mrs. Keeling was at first very much hurt to think that her name could be so talked about: perhaps that is still the price which women may have to pay for cooperation in scientific work.
-Of course it’s all wrong."
+He notes, "Mrs. Keeling was at first very much hurt to think that her name could be so talked about: perhaps that is still the price which women may have to pay for cooperation in scientific work.
+Of course it's all wrong."

-Interestingly, the Woolley marriage was never consummated, as an archived 1928 letter from Leonard Woolley to a legal adviser suggested.
-This is apparently due to Katharine only accepting marriage on the condition that they never slept together.
-While this must have been acceptable for some time, in 1929, Leonard sent his attorney a letter requesting divorce papers for Katharine, since she refused to consummate the union.
-The divorce never happened, which has been suggested as being due to Katharine's diagnosis of multiple sclerosis.
+The Woolley marriage was never consummated, as an archived 1928 letter from Leonard Woolley to a legal adviser suggested.
+The reason is apparently that Katharine accepted marriage only on the condition that the couple never sleep together.
+Though this situation must have been acceptable to Leonard for some time, in 1929 he sent his attorney a letter requesting divorce papers for Katharine on the grounds of her refusal to consummate the union.
+The divorce never happened, possibly owing to Katharine's diagnosis of multiple sclerosis.